devglobalpartners/chippy-checker-editor/README.md

 # Installation of the CCE plugin

-#### Download the ZIP plugin file from [this link](https://github.com/developmentseed/chippy-checker-editor/archive/refs/heads/main.zip).
+1. Download this codebase as a zip file (Click on the green 'CODE' button at the top right of this github repo page, and select 'Download ZIP').

-1. Click on `Plugins` -> `Manage and Install Plugins`.
+2. Click on `Plugins` -> `Manage and Install Plugins`.
-2. Select the option  `Install from ZIP`.
+3. Select the option  `Install from ZIP`.
-3. Select the zip file and click 'install', as shown in the gif below.
+4. Select the zip file and click 'install', as shown in the gif below.

 ![2022-07-11 12 03 43_fixed](https://user-images.githubusercontent.com/1152236/178319413-f6dac886-8bcf-4645-8ecb-c932ebbbfabd.gif)

-4. Start the CCE plugin by Clicking `Plugins` -> `Chippy Checker Editor`.
+5. Start the CCE plugin by Clicking `Plugins` -> `Chippy Checker Editor`.

 ## Instructions for use